Interpersonal skills are important and also show how you can use the ability as a scope and resource in any situation.

 People lose their interest and don’t listen when they feel someone is not doing the same.

-It’s important to make the person feel important and like you are listening.
+Making the person feel important and like you are listening is important.

 Be A Problem Solver

-Behind the success of an individual to the business, there is lots of hard work included.
+Behind the success of an individual in the business, there is lots of hard work included.

-That’s why it’s important to dissolve the problem as soon as it arises so it won’t affect the environment.
+That’s why it’s important to dissolve the problem immediately so it won’t affect the environment.

 However, sometimes the problems can be difficult, and finding a solution might be hard.

-So you need to come up with something that can display it for that time.
+So you need to develop something that can display it for that time.
 When you can’t resolve it, focus on reducing the time.